 There are also some states that have regulations about micro hydro systems, falling under the water rights set of legislation.
 If you are thinking about pursuing it, make sure you're not running afoul of these.
 History is replete with nasty entanglements over water (especially in the American West!).

 I've been wanting to learn about solar power because it can be extremely handy in a situation where you might need emergency power, or if you go off grid.
-I've watched a number of YouTube videos and read about solar power, but still just didn't get … [Read more...] about Solar Power for Dummies Like Me – Part 1
+I've watched a number of YouTube videos and read about solar power, but still just didn't get it.
+John from Iowa upgraded his solar system and … [Read more...] about Solar Power for Dummies Like Me – Part 1

-By Beverly Sandlin Grammyprepper sent me a link to a lady who has been experiments with a gutted toaster oven and tea lights.
-And I just had to try it in my toaster oven (LINK to the article on using the Deadwood Stove Oven In the House or … [Read more...] about Off-Grid Baking – Tea Lights and Toaster Oven
+I recently got a link to a lady who has been experimenting with a gutted toaster oven and tea lights.
+And I just had to try it in my toaster oven that I converted for rocket stove baking.
+Wow, it works!
+I did a little research and found there is a tea light oven out there called the Herc … [Read more...] about Off Grid Cooking With A Tea Light Stove

-By Keeb Hello all.
+Hello all.
 I'm Keebler from central Southern Virginia, 30 years now in the boonies and I'm on the end of the power line.
-I'm in a small prepper start up group in Concord, Virginia, near me where I showed some of my portable solar projects … [Read more...] about Solar @ Keebler’s Place
+I'm in a small prepper start up group in Concord, Virginia, near me where I showed some of my portable solar projects [these are the permanent installations].
+I bought this … [Read more...] about Simple Off Grid Solar Setup in Southern Virginia

 Since Bev has asked, I'll add my own experiences with my SunOven...which I adore!
 As I've mentioned (I'm sure) I love my SunOven.
-We were somewhat new at this type of thing so we just bought what we believed was the best and at the time we had the … [Read more...] about The WE2s on Solar Cooking
+We were somewhat new at this type of thing so we just bought what we believed was the best and at the time we had the funds to do so.
+So far we haven't taken it … [Read more...] about The WE2s on Solar Cooking

 WonderBag official website.
 This will give you a basic primer on the advantages of using this method.
 They are about $85 new on Amazon, plus shipping from Africa.
-Thermal cooking has been around for centuries, but we are just rediscovering it. … [Read more...] about Thermal Cooker/Oven
+Thermal cooking has been around for centuries, but we are just rediscovering it.
+This is essentially crock pot cooking without the … [Read more...] about Thermal Cooker/Oven